Cap-go/website/content/blog/how-to-build-capacitor-app-in-xcode-cloud.md

 Click on Edit workflow on the left
 ![Xcode step 2](/xcode_step_3.webp)

-Go to environments tab and chose like below Mac 12.4 and check the proper option
+Go to the environments tab and choose like below Mac 12.4 and check the proper option
 ![Xcode step 3](/xcode_step_3.webp)

 Choose your start condition.
-If you use the same build as us, I suggest to use Tag instead of branch, to avoid double build.
+If you use the same build as us, I suggest using Tag instead of branch, to avoid double build.

 Set your env variable
 ![Xcode step 4](/xcode_step_4.webp)